 Managing people is a skill, and excelling at it usually requires huge amounts of experience, knowledge and training.
 It’s not something which comes naturally to most of us, and it’s not something we can learn overnight.
 However, in many companies employees are expected to do just that.
+It’s no wonder that there’s quite a few bad managers out there.

 If a team member is great at their job, be that marketing, finance, sales, or anything in between, they quite often find themselves being promoted to management.
 They’re then expected to manage teams of people doing similar jobs to them, and they’re expected to know how to do this because they once fulfilled that role.